ericakovi/hello-world/README.md

 # hello-world
-inspired to become data scientist and land and water expert
+inspired to become data scientist as well as land and water modelling expert